Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$

-\bfig[h] \incl[width=6cm]{FigKrho.eps} { The thermal conductivity $\kappa_{xx}$ of single-crystal $\rm Ba_{1-x}K_xFe_2As_2$ at $H$ = 0 (circles) and at 35 T (triangles).
-The solid curve is the in-plane resistivity $\rho$ in zero $H$ ($T_c$ = 37 K). } \efig

-Figure \ref{figkrho} plots the $T$ dependence of $\kappa_{xx}(T,H)$ in Sample 1 with $H=0$ (circles) and with $H$ = 35 T (triangles), together with the in-plane resistivity $\rho$ (solid curve).
+Figure \ref{Fig1}(a) plots the $T$ dependence of $\kappa_{xx}(T,H)$ in Sample 1 with $H=0$ (circles) and with $H$ = 35 T (triangles), together with the in-plane resistivity $\rho$ (solid curve).
 The curve for $\kappa_{xx}(T,0)$ is closely similar in Sample 2.
 As shown, $\kappa_{xx}(T,0)$ is nearly $T$ independent between $T_c$ (= 37 K) and 100 K. Below $T_c$, it rises to a broad maximum that peaks near $\frac12 T_c$.
 In a 35-Tesla field, the anomaly is almost completely suppressed.
+In the Boltzmann theory approach, $\kappa_e$ from qp excitations is given by~\cite{BRT,Tewordt} \be \kappa_e = \frac{4}{T}\sum_{\bf k} \left(-\frac{\partial f_0}{\partial E_{\bf k}}\right) E_{\bf k}^2 v_x({\bf k})^2\tau({\bf k}), \ee where $E_{\bf k} = \sqrt{\Delta({\bf k})^2 + \epsilon_{\bf k}^2}$ is the qp energy with $\epsilon_{\bf k}$ the normal-state energy.
+Here, ${\bf v(k)}$ is the qp group velocity, $f_0$ the Fermi-Dirac distribution and $\tau({\bf k})$ the transport relaxation time.
+A recent treatment of $\kappa_{xy}$ applied to YBCO is given by Durst \etal~\cite{Durst}.
 Both the anomaly profile and its field suppression are similar to features seen in YBCO and CeCoIn$_5$.
 In these unconventional superconductors, $\kappa_{xx}$ also rises to a large peak near $\frac12 T_c$, reflecting a large qp population and a greatly enhanced (zero-field) qp mean-free-path $\ell_0$.
+By contrast, $\kappa_{xx}$ decreases roughly linearly with $(T_c-T)$ below $T_c$ in the clean $s$-wave superconductors Pb,Hg and Sn~\cite{BRT,Tewordt} (data on $\kappa_{xy}$ are unavailable).